Skip to content

-[Another in the series of “Responding to Bumper Stickers,” or “Long Answers to Short Questions,” in which I try to give a Latter-day Saint response to a question or accusation commonly lobbed against us on X.]
+[Another in the series of “Responding to Bumper Stickers,” or “Long Answers to Short Questions,” in which I try to give a Latter-day Saint response to a question or claim commonly lobbed against us on X.]

 A lot of the disagreements between Latter-day Saints and creedal Christians are really about implicit definitions that undergird whatever the argument seems to be about on the surface.